-Certain commercial and residential properties where demolition is to occur are known or suspected to be contaminated.
+Certain commercial properties where demolition is to occur are known or suspected to be contaminated.

 Environmental investigations have been completed at each property.
 At minimum, a Phase I Environmental Site Assessment (ESA) has been completed at each property.
-Based on the former operation of the properties for commercial purposes, recognized environmental concerns (RECs) have been identified at several properties.
+Based on the former operation of the properties for commercial purposes recognized environmental concerns (RECs) have been identified at several properties.
+The RECs indicate the presence or potential presence of environmental contamination on the subject property.

 Site with RECs are more likely to have environmental contamination; however, site work at all properties shall proceed with caution and be conducted in accordance with the Environmental Construction Management Plan (ECMP).
-RECs include, but are not limited to potential industrial fill material used for grading, gasoline filling operations, potential underground storage tanks, automobile repair activities, and/or nearby sites of known and suspected environmental contamination.
-RECs are unique to each property.
+RECs include, but are not limited to former gasoline filling station, former automotive repair activities, potential underground storage tanks (USTs), potential underground hoists, and/or nearby sites of known environmental contamination.
+RECs are unique to each commercial property.

-Limited Phase II investigations were conducted at nine of the commercial properties, based on RECs identified during the Phase I ESAs.
-Soil and/or groundwater contamination has been identified at the subject property in excess of Michigan Department of Environmental Quality (MDEQ) Part 201 Residential and Non-Residential Generic Cleanup Criteria (GCC).
+Soil and groundwater contamination may be present at the subject property in excess of MDEQ Part 201 Residential and Non-Residential Generic Cleanup Criteria (GCC).
 All soil and groundwater is assumed to be contaminated throughout the properties with known or suspected environmental contamination.